Nutri Life Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Nutri Life is a plant-based kibble using a moderate amount of chicken meal or duck meal as its main sources of animal protein, thus earning the brand 4 stars.
+Nutri Life is a plant-based dry dog food using a moderate amount of various meat meals as its main sources of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.